krypted/extensionsmanager/README.md

 ## What's next?

 A GUI of course...
 Maybe for free on the app store for simpler access, but still with a compiled binary and source here for customizability.
-Maybe it will look something like this:
+Given that much wisdom can be found in analyzing the past, maybe it will look something like this:

 ![EM3](https://github.com/krypted/extensionsmanager/blob/main/Images/em3.png)